The Windup Girl: Plot summary

 Anderson Lake is an economic hitman for the AgriGen Corporation, working in Thailand.
-He owns a factory trying to mass-produce a revolutionary new model of kink-spring (the successor, in the absence of oil or petroleum, to the internal combustion engine) that will store gigajoules of energy.
-However, the factory is a cover for his real mission: discovering the location of the Thai seedbank, with which Thailand has so far managed to resist the calorie companies' attempts at agro-economic subjugation.
-He has heavily delegated the running of the factory to his manager, Hock Seng, a refugee from the Malaysian purge of the ethnic Chinese.
-Hock Seng was a successful businessman in his former life and longs for a return to his former status.
-To this end, he plots to steal the kink-spring designs kept in Anderson's safe.
+He owns a factory mass-producing a revolutionary new model of kink-spring that stores gigajoules of energy, serving as a cover for his real mission: discovering the location of the Thai seedbank, with which Thailand has resisted the calorie companies' agro-economic subjugation.
+He has delegated the running of the factory to his manager, Hock Seng, a Chinese refugee from Malaysia who plots to steal the kink-spring designs to restore his lost fortune.

-When Anderson visits a sex club, he meets Emiko, a "windup girl" - a genetically modified human created as a servant and companion.
-Windups are illegal in Thailand; Emiko was brought to Bangkok and abandoned by her owner, a Japanese delegate on a diplomatic mission.
-Emiko lives in fear of being discovered and murdered by the Environment Ministry, and is currently in bonded servitude to Raleigh, the owner of the club.
-She reveals to Anderson information she has learned about the secret seedbank.
-In return, he tells her about a refuge in the north of Thailand where people of Emiko's kind (the "New People") live together.
-She becomes determined to escape to this place by paying off Raleigh.
+When Anderson visits a sex club, he meets Emiko, a "windup girl"—a genetically modified human created as a submissive servant but abandoned in Bangkok.
+Emiko lives in fear of the Environment Ministry and is held in bonded servitude.
+She reveals information about the secret seedbank to Anderson; in return, he tells her about a rumored northern refuge for her kind, making her determined to escape.

-Meanwhile, the Environment Ministry' enforcement wing, known as the White Shirts, intercepts and destroys a valuable shipment of contraband.
-Anderson and others in the foreign trading community demand that Jaidee Rojjanasukchai, the zealous and honest captain of the White Shirts, be punished; to force Jaidee's compliance with these measures, Akkarat has Jaidee's wife kidnapped.
-Jaidee initially submits and is sentenced to nine years in a monastery.
-However, he soon realizes that he will never see his wife again, and she has likely been murdered.
-He escapes, but is caught and killed when he attempts to assassinate Akkarat.
-The other White Shirts declare him a martyr and rise up against the Trade Ministry.

-At the same time, Hock Seng learns that factory workers are falling victim to a new plague originating from the kink-spring factory and has the bodies disposed of surreptitiously.
-As the White Shirts take control of Bangkok, he escapes from the factory into hiding.
-Anderson discovers Hock Seng's flight and does the same.
+Meanwhile, the Environment Ministry's enforcement wing, the White Shirts, intercepts a valuable shipment of contraband.
+Foreign traders demand that Jaidee Rojjanasukchai, the zealous captain of the White Shirts, be punished.
+To force compliance, the Trade Ministry's Akkarat has Jaidee's wife kidnapped.
+When Jaidee retaliates, he is caught and killed, becoming a martyr as the remaining White Shirts rise up against the Trade Ministry.
+At the same time, Hock Seng discovers that factory workers are falling victim to a new plague originating from the kink-spring factory and goes into hiding, followed by Anderson.